 In previous cycles a few programs were identified with timing constraints that had no scientific justification.
-If you are tempted to apply constraints in Cycle-7 simply to influence when the observations are scheduled, do not do it.
+If you are tempted to apply constraints to your observations simply to influence when the they are scheduled, do not do it.
 Observations identified as having 'schedule-influencing' constraints will have those constraints deleted.
 This will likely delay or prevent the execution of the program.